Missouri premises liability attorney walking up courthouse steps.

 If you’ve been injured on someone else’s property, the path to getting compensation can feel overwhelming.
 But when you break it down, the process is a series of clear, manageable steps.
 Knowing what to expect can help you feel more in control as you focus on your recovery.
 From the moment the accident happens to the day your case is resolved, here’s a look at how a premises liability claim typically unfolds.

-Your First Steps After an Injury
+Protecting Your Claim: First Steps After an Accident

 The most important thing to do after an injury is to seek medical attention.
 Your health comes first, so call 911 or see a doctor right away.
 Once you are safe, try to document everything.
 Report the incident to the property owner or manager and ask for a written copy of the report.
 Use your phone to take pictures of the exact spot where you were hurt, paying close attention to what caused the accident—like a wet floor, a broken stair, or an icy sidewalk.
 Also, make a note of any security cameras in the area.
 Acting quickly is key, as property owners may fix the hazard or erase video footage, making it harder to prove what happened later.